stephdavid/weather-dashboard/README.md

 * Last evening's bootcamp class was quite enlightening on APIs, and JavaScript's fetch function.
 I started working on getting city weather info from OpenWeatherMAP.
 I already had a key, and using the Current weather API - https://openweathermap.org/current produced some nice results.
 To complete the info required for this project, however, I needed the Daily Forecast 16 Days API.
 After obtaining the latitude and longitude of the six cities I'm using, I tried to get that info.
 But I'm getting a 401 error.
 I searched for the reason why and determined that I needed to subscribe to the One Call API 3.0 level.
 With this, I would only start incurring charges after 1,000 API calls per day.
 So, I subscribed.
 As this did not resolve the issue - I was still get a 401 error, I started an email contact with the help desk.
 I responded to the latest email with a copy of the URL API call.
 The Service replied - I needed a different syntax as shown on their page https://openweathermap.org/api/one-call-3#current I tried it - it worked.
 To get the latitude and longitude I used Open Weather Map's GeoCoding API - https://openweathermap.org/api/geocoding-api.

+* Populated today's weather info and one day after info from the API data.
+Commencing work on a for loop to gather info for all five days forecasts.

+* No for loop just yet (if at all), but all 5 days populated.

 ---